 The securities issued pursuant to the Private Placement will be subject to a four month plus one day hold period in accordance with applicable Canadian securities laws.
 The Company may pay a finders’ fee according to TSX.V policy.

-The Rochford Project, totaling 4,466.46 acres, is located about 22 kilometers south of the Homestake Mine blanketing about 9 km of the prospective Homestake Gold Trend.
-The Holy Terror Project, the Company’s more advanced project, covers 4,129.19 acres straddling a crustal-scale gold bearing structural corridor measuring about 15 km in strike length and up to 300 m in width.
-Collectively, Mineral Mountain now controls property interests totaling about 24 km of the Homestake Gold Trend representing approximately 34% of this under-explored gold belt.
-The Holy Terror and Rochford Projects contain 17 historic, turn of the century gold mines, nine (9) of which occur within the Rochford area land package.
-Petrographic studies conducted on drill core generated from recent Mineral Mountain diamond drilling on the Holy Terror Project confirms that there are many similarities between the Keystone area host rocks and gold mineralization to the Homestake mine ores.
+The Holy Terror Project, the Company’s most advanced, covers 4,129.19 acres straddling a crustal-scale gold bearing structural corridor measuring about 15 km in strike length and up to 300 m in width.
+The Rochford Project covers approximately 4,466.46 acres straddling about 9 km of the same gold bearing structure.
+Collectively, Mineral Mountain controls property interests along 24 km of the Homestake Gold Trend representing approximately 34% of this under-explored gold belt.
+The Holy Terror and the Rochford Projects contain 17 historic, turn of the century gold mines, eight (8) of which occur within the Holy Terror Project.

-The technical information in this news release has been prepared in accordance with Canadian regulatory requirements set out in National Instrument 43-101, reviewed and approved by Nelson W. Baker, P.Eng., the President and CEO of Mineral Mountain who is a Qualified Person under National Instrument 43-101.
+The technical information in this news release has been prepared in accordance with Canadian regulatory requirements set out in National Instrument 43-101, reviewed and approved by Nelson W. Baker, P.Eng., the President and CEO of Mineral Mountain Resources Ltd. and a Qualified Person for this project.